anderson-aristotle/git-github/README.md

 ## Editing on GitHub

 Hey!
 See that little pencil button on the top of a page on GitHub!?
-That looks to change text and will help us, right?!
+That looks like it's used to change the text and will help us, right?!

 ![Edit Pencil](https://i.imgur.com/Drt2g9u.png)

 Wrong!
 DON'T EVER USE THAT!
-Regardless of how small changes are you typically never want to edit ON GitHub.
+Regardless of how small the changes are, you never want to edit ON GitHub.
 You always want to make changes locally and push them.

 The reason we never want to do that is if you edit in the cloud, our local repo and GitHub repo become out of sync and it breaks convention.